ellamguest/attention-economy/posts/questions.md

 - How do SMCs define themselves to stakeholders - esp advertisers and shareholders?
   - Sources: advertising portals, shareholder meeting notes
 - What is the evidence on impact of mobile device screen time notifications?
 Do they lead users to reduce time on SM?
+- What is the best evidence of trailing policy and governance changes?
+(E.g. along the lines of [Stanford's RegLab](https://reglab.stanford.edu/about/))
+- What is the evidence on the actual effectiveness of targeted advertising?
+Cost benefit analyses on the privacy trade-offs?
+And would users pay them?

 ### Conceptual